chandanhpcic/docs/source/development/api/plugins/firewall.rst

 Firewall
 ~~~~~~~~

-The firewall API plugin (**os-firewall**) offers a way for machine to machine interaction between custom applications and OPNsense, it can
+The firewall API plugin (**os-firewall**) offers a way for machine to machine interaction between custom applications and Reticen8, it can
 easily be installed like any other plugin via :menuselection:`System --> Firmware --> Plugins`.

 Although the plugin does contains a basic user interface (in :menuselection:`Firewall --> Automation`), it's mirely intended